 All stock option awards granted under these plans provide for a purchase price equal to the fair market value of the Capital Stock at the date granted.
 Fair market value is defined as the mean between the high and low sales prices of a share of Capital Stock on the New York Stock Exchange.
 Stock option awards granted under the Stock Incentive Plans are non-qualified and, when vested, are exercisable for fully vested shares of Capital Stock.
 Stock option awards granted since 2014 become exercisable in three equal installments on each of the first three anniversaries of the date such awards were granted.
 Vested stock option awards terminate on the termination of the holder's employment, except for termination due to death, incapacity, retirement, or if the Compensation Committee specifically consents, in which case vested stock option awards remain exercisable for 15 months following termination.
-Unvested stock option awards are forfeited upon termination of employment for any reason other than death, disability, retirement or if the Compensation Committee specifically consents, in which case unvested option awards are forfeited three months after termination.
-All unvested stock option awards granted prior to 2013 held by employees will accelerate and vest upon a change in control of the Company and the employee's employment termination without good cause or for good reason.
+Unvested stock option awards are forfeited upon termination of employment for any reason other than death, disability, retirement or if the Compensation Committee specifically consents, in which case unvested option awards granted prior to 2013 held by employees will accelerate and vest upon a change in control of the Company.
+Those stock option awards granted in 2013 and later only accelerate and vest upon both a change in control of the Company and the employee's employment termination without good cause or for good reason.
 Stock options granted prior to 2015 expire ten years after grant; those granted in 2015 or later expire five years after the grant.